smalleyd/dropwizard-test/README.md

 To build the project run "gradle build".

-To run the project run "java -jar build/libs/dropwizard-test-standalone.jar server conf/settings.json".
+To start the server run "java -jar build/libs/dropwizard-test-standalone.jar server conf/settings.json".

-To test access the following URL from a browser, CURL, or wget:
+To test access use following URL from a browser, CURL, or wget:

 * http://localhost:8080/feed